-The snippet of code below that is labeled "shifts to" represents a single shift step of an exemplary movements in the C-D-E-F bank of bursters and force devices.
-Before the shift, operations are steady, with burst q in burster couple C-c, burst r in D-d, burst s in E-e and burst t in F-f.
-After a shift, signals are again steady, with burst q shifted to D-d, burst r shifted to E-e and burst s shifted to F-f.
+The snippet of code below that is labeled "shift step" represents an exemplary movement in the C-D-E-F bank of bursters and force devices.
+Before the shift step, operations are steady, with burst q in burster couple C-c, burst r in D-d, burst s in E-e and burst t in F-f.
+After a shift step, signals are again steady, with burst q shifted to D-d, burst r shifted to E-e and burst s shifted to F-f.
 Burst t has been shifted away, perhaps into G-g.
 A new burst has arrived, namely, burst p, which has been shifted to C-c.
 That is: